geoffreycrofte/bluesky-social-plugin-for-wordpress/readme.txt

 == Description ==

-Provides Gutenberg blocks, Shortcode and Widget as well as syndication of posts for BlueSky Social.
+Provides Gutenberg blocks, Shortcode and Widget as well as optional syndication of posts for BlueSky Social.

 == Installation ==